Addressing Social Isolation: How Older Adults Can Combat Loneliness

 Social interaction stimulated by mobile phones may not be genuine

 Mobile phones and tablets may simulate interaction thanks to webcams and microphones, but do these interactions qualify as genuine human connections?
 Many psychologists may say no and quote rising rates of social isolation and depression.
-Tests quoted in Science Direct revealed that even “socially active” web users often felt socially isolated.
-In many cases, the more addicted a person is to social media, the higher their degree of unhappiness may be.
+Researchers quoted in the American Journal of Preventative Medicine revealed that even “socially active” web users often felt socially isolated.
+In many cases, the more frequently a person uses social media, the higher their degree of social disconnection.
+Individuals living with mental health challenges related to social media can address their concerns by working with a qualified therapist.

 Social media can still make individuals feel unhappy and isolated

-Social media content often preys upon the common need to fit in, promotes certain brands and social causes, and can leave many individuals feeling abandoned.
-Individuals may only get the attention they crave when they refer to popular topics or even express unpopular, controversial ideas.
+Social media content often capitalizes on people’s desire to fit in.
+Further, there is evidence that social media platforms are geared toward sowing division, which can leave many individuals feeling abandoned.
+Users may be rewarded with attention and monetary compensation when they refer to popular topics or even express unpopular, controversial ideas.

 Social networking can cause stress and misunderstandings

 For many people, social networking can cause great stress, even among family.
-One reason for this could be that we are usually more likely to misread statements or say things we wouldn't say face-to-face over an electronic device.
+One reason for this could be that we may be more likely to misread statements or say things we wouldn't say face-to-face over an electronic device.

 If people feel they are not conforming to cultural standards of acceptable interaction, they may ostracize themselves to avoid further pain and rejection.
-Ostracism can lead to physical pain and increase stress hormones.
-This can eventually affect the sleeping cycle and wreak havoc on a person’s physical health, especially if that person is elderly, since they may be more susceptible to physical and cognitive decline after retirement age.
+Ostracism can lead to the challenges mentioned above, such as physical pain and increased stress hormones.
+This can eventually affect a person’s sleep cycle and overall ability to foster wellness.
+The risks of health challenges may increase in people who are elderly, since they may be more susceptible to physical and cognitive decline.

 When we are socially active, we typically use most of our resources to process external stimuli.
 However, when our surroundings and environments become routine, these processes may be turned inward.
-We might become introspective and dwell on upsetting thoughts.
-Some even speculate that social isolation could enhance anxiety and paranoia.
+We might become introspective and dwell on negative thoughts.
+It is also thought that social isolation can lead to paranoia for some.

 Social media can expose a person to potentially disturbing posts

 While positive online interactions can enhance someone’s self-concept, a surrogate community on its own may not be an acceptable substitute for real, in-person interaction.
-It can be overwhelming to think about venturing outside of one’s comfort zone and into the “real world,” but the risks of doing so may provide more benefits than remaining indoors and untethered to the outside community.
+It can be daunting to think about venturing outside of one’s comfort zone, but doing so may provide a range of benefits, including connection, support, and overall wellness.

 Therapy can address social isolation and improve mental health